mmelihdogan/js-dom-and-events-hide-and-seek-lab/README.md

 `className` of `unranked-list`.
 Then find an `li` descended from `ul.unranked- list` and a `div` descended from that `li`."

-### Interlude: Selectors

-Now is probably a good time to brush up on [selectors][selectors].
-Play around on the MDN page, then come back when you're ready.

 ### `querySelectorAll()`

 `querySelectorAll` works a lot like `querySelector()` — it accepts a selector